Doctor Who – Battles in Time: Bunch of Fives

-The game ends when one player has lost all of his cards.
+The game ends when one player has lost all of their cards.

 Bonus Buster

 This version is a variation of the Bunch of Fives game including bonus cards.
 In this variation, the deck should be composed of at least 15 cards per player.
 It is recommendable to use up to 20 cards, but both players must always have the same number of cards on their decks.
 The maximum number of bonus cards that may be taken on each deck is 2.

 The rules in Bonus Buster follow the same structure as Bunch of Fives, but two new steps are added after steps 2 and 3.
-After the second step, the first player can use a bonus card if he has one in his hand.
+After the second step, the first player can use a bonus card if he has one in their hand.
 The effect of the bonus card is applied immediately after using it.
-Then if the bonus card played by the first player allows it, the second player makes step 3 normally, and after it, he can also use another bonus card.
+Then if the bonus card played by the first player allows it, the second player makes step 3 normally, and after it, they can also use another bonus card.
 It is not compulsory that the first player has used a bonus card so that the second player can use one.
-Once the bonus card has been used, it goes with the rest of cards out of play, and the player picks two cards from the top of his draw pile.
+Once the bonus card has been used, it goes with the rest of cards out of play, and the player picks two cards from the top of their draw pile.